 Dr Amanda Hill

-Acute Medicine SpR, Gloucestershire Hospitals NHS Foundation Trust
+Acute medicine SpR, Gloucestershire Hospitals NHS Foundation Trust

-Dr Amanda HillAcute Medicine SpR, Gloucestershire Hospitals NHS Foundation Trust
+Dr Amanda HillAcute medicine SpR, Gloucestershire Hospitals NHS Foundation Trust

-Speaker(s): Dr Charlotte Frise FRCP
+Speaker(s): Dr Hannah Irvine , Dr Fran Neuberger FRCP, Dr Charlotte Frise FRCP

 Dr Charlotte Frise FRCP